FennMai/FennMai.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Fenn Mai, and I'm thrilled to welcome you to my website.
+My name is Fenn Mai, and I'm thrilled to welcome you to my personal website.

 I'm currently pursuing a Master of Science in Robotics and Artificial Intelligence at the University of Glasgow.

-I am very interested in robotics and autonomous driving planning and control.

-I currently mainly study and code slam on the Linux system.
+I currently mainly study and code on  **Embodied AI  **.